Rebilly/rebilly-js-sdk/docs/reference/rebilly-api.md

 Create and list 3DS entries.
 3D Secure is a way to authenticate and protect transactions.
 Typically, it's only possible to protect the initial transaction in a subscription with 3D Secure.

-The merchant chooses whether or not to use 3D secure, and this is usually done via an iframe on the merchantâs site.
+The merchant chooses whether or not to use 3D secure, and this is usually done via an iframe on the merchant's site.
 This allows the merchant to shift liability from themselves to the issuing bank in some cases.
 3D Secure requires cardholder interaction to be completed.

 !!! info ""
     See the [**Three D Secure resource**][33] for detailed method information.